 Oh yes!
 This is one of my favorite phrases.
 How can you possibly live your best life with a negative, pessimistic attitude?
 My friend, let’s face it, you cannot.
 I know it might sound easier than it actually is, but avoid negativity at all costs.
 Under today’s circumstances, we have to work overtime, but it can be done.

 If you need to get informed, get as much information as necessary, then turn off the news.
 Don’t get sucked going down a rabbit hole of negativity.
 If you find yourself in a conversation with someone who is pessimistic, interject positivity into the conversation.
 If that doesn’t work, use the phrase, “well, look at the time.
 I’ve got to go!”
 Remove yourself from negativity as much as you can.
 Choose positivity!

 Well, my friend, this is quite a lengthy list of ways for you to start living your best life, even during a crisis.
 So in order to shorten this blog post, I have put the last 30 ideas into a separate ebook.
-Keep reading, because it’s yours for the taking simply by filling out this form.
+Keep reading, because it’s yours for the taking simply request it in the comments below.

 Just remember, as you’re living the dash between your birth and your death, have fun.
 Love God and mankind with all of your heart, soul, mind and strength.
 Be the best version of you that you can possibly be.
 Make good choices and in all things give thanks.
 And may you start living your best life forevermore!!!

 Now it’s your turn.
 Which of these tips really appeals to you?
 Don’t let the current circumstances slow you down and keep you from living your very best life.
 Do you have any additional tips to share?
 Be sure to leave them in the comments below.
 And don’t forget to request your free ebook.